delapuente/gitincouples/alice.md

 Without `-a` it only shows the local branches.

 Now your changes are in the new branch.
-Well, all is ok.
-If you use `git status` you will see three renames, git treats a movement as a rename.
+Well, everything is OK again.
+If you use `git status` you will see three renames, Git treats a movement as a rename.
 There is nothing special here, it is the Linux way!

 Before finishing, use a source editor to fix the paths for your JS scripts in the `index.html` file.
 The final content of the file should be: